-Week 8 (3/10): Working from Licensed Style Guides (Group Project 3) Topic: Licensed Comics, Pt.1 Critique of Animation Boards Work in Class 8th Assignment: "And Now for Something Completely Different!"
-(T/D) You're going to create a miniature style guide.
-This style guide must include: - Two characters - Turnarounds of each character + a height chart - A simple expressions sheet - o A short and concise but clear writeup/description of the world that character lives in (What's their conflict?
+Week 8 (3/9): Working from Licensed Style Guides (Group Project 3)

+Topic: Licensed Comics, Pt.1 Critique of Animation Boards

+• 8th Assignment: "And Now for Something Completely Different!"
+(T/D)

+You're going to create a miniature style guide.
+This style guide must include:

+- Two characters - o Turnarounds of each character + a height chart - A simple expressions sheet - A short and concise but clear writeup/description of the world that character lives in (What's their conflict?
 Their personality?
 Why do they do what they do?
-What is the story being told?) - Color Guides to those characters - A floor plan or layout of the setting their world takes place in.
+What is the story being told?) - Color Guides to those characters - o A floor plan or layout of the setting their world takes place in.

 Make a copy of all your pages and place it in a nice presentation folder on your part of the google drive because...

-Week 9 (3/17): Working from Licensed Style Guides (Group Project 3) Topic: Licensed Comics, Pt.2 Critique of Animation Boards Work in Class
+Week 9 (3/16): Working from Licensed Style Guides (Group Project 3)

+Topic: Licensed Comics, Pt.2 Critique of Animation Boards